La Palma Water Distribution System (2012-Present)

-EWB Valpo has recently completed its canal rehabilitation project in the village of Maesera, Moshi Rural District, Tanzania.
-The canal is approximately 80 years old and has been in need of major repair.
+EWB-Valpo completed its canal rehabilitation project in the village of Maesera, Moshi Rural District, Tanzania in 2012.
+The canal was approximately 80 years old and in need of major repair.
 The damage to the canal had reached a level where it threatened both the agricultural and the domestic water supplies of the village.
-By working with villagers for the past five years with three total assessment trips, EWB-Valpo has repaired multiple portions of the canal and has helped the village to establish future systems to better manage the canal.
+Five years and three assessment trips later, EWB-Valpo and the villagers were able to repair multiple sections of the canal.
+In addition, established a system that will help manage the canal in the future.
 One of the greatest engineering challenges occurred in 2011, when EWB-Valpo installed a concrete structure called a drop box, which minimizes erosion at a 6 foot drop in the canal, and slows the water to avoid erosion further downstream.

-EWB-Valpo last travelled to the region in 2012 to assess how best to progress the project further, monitor past projects, and to help supervise a village-wide repair effort organized completely by Masaera.
-After this trip, both Maesera and EWB-Valpo agreed that canal engineering challenges were within the scope of the village and the project was closed after 4 years of hard work and successful cooperation.
-EWB-Valpo was also told that this past season was the first in 10 years that they did’t have make an emergency shutdown of the canal for repairs.
-They were actually able to grow enough crops to sell to neighboring villages.
-This project has clearly had a positive impact on the villagers.
+After the last trip in June of 2012, both Maesera and EWB-Valpo agreed that the village was equipped to face engineering challenges presented by the canal, and the project was closed after 4 years of hard work.
+EWB-Valpo was also told that this past season was the first in 10 years that they didn’t have to make an emergency shutdown of the canal for repairs.
+They were able to grow enough crops to sell to neighboring villages.

 EWB-Valpo Kenya Project (2004-2008)